shivangp76/sioyek/docs/commands/generic_select.md

 ```

 doc_body:
 Allows the user to select annotations using keyboard.
-The user enters the label of the annotation they want to delete.
+The user enters the label of the annotation they want to select.